aws-samples/eks-workshop-v2/website/docs/introduction/kustomize/index.md

 This uses `envsubst` to substitute environment variable placeholders in the Kubernetes manifest files with the actual values based on your particular environment.
 For example in some manifests we need to reference the EKS cluster name with `$EKS_CLUSTER_NAME` or the AWS region with `$AWS_REGION`.

-Now that you understand how Kustomize works, proceed to the [Fundamentals module](/docs/fundamentals).
+Now that you understand how Kustomize works, you can proceed to the [Helm module](/docs/introduction/helm) or go directly to the [Fundamentals module](/docs/fundamentals).

 To learn more about Kustomize, you can refer to the official Kubernetes [documentation](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).